Driving Routes In New Zealand

 Southern Scenic Route - South Island

 This 440km route begins in Dunedin, taking in Southland's wild Catlins Coast to Invercargill.
-Here, civilisation ends, as you head back out into the vast wilderness of Manapouri, Te Anau and Milford Sound in Fiordland National Park – literally the end of the road.
+Here, civilisation ends, as you head back out into the vast wilderness of Manapouri, Te Anau and Milford Sound in Fiordland National Park.

 Surf Highway 45 - North Island